Introducing Add a Parent Feature

 “The ability to add a second parent to your child’s Mydoh account at no additional cost was in direct response to listening to our users,” says Rina Whittaker, Chief Product Officer at Mydoh.
 “It’s a feature that many Mydoh families needed and asked for.
 Enabling more than one parent or guardian to manage tasks, allowances, and send money, creates additional opportunities to share the responsibility of raising money smart kids.”

-By adding a second parent to your child’s account, both parents will also be able to teach kids financial literacy by keeping track of your kids’ spending, goals, and learning in Mydoh Play
+By adding a second parent to your child’s account, both parents will also be able to teach kids financial literacy by keeping track of your kids’ spending and goals.

 The new Add a Parent feature gives both parents the ability to: